oceanprotocol/docs/discover/faq.md

 Allocations happen instantly.

-However your allocation power is counted progressively throughout the week and requires you to leave them there for it to work.
+However, your allocation power is counted progressively throughout the week and requires you to leave them there for it to work.

 </details>